-Informal Coordination Score: 8 Coordination is strong within the French government, and is in the hands of the Prime Minister's Office (PMO) and the President's Office, which constantly liaise and decide on issues.
+Coordination is strong within the French government, and is in the hands of the Prime Minister's Office (PMO) and the President's Office, which constantly liaise and decide on issues.
 Coordination takes place at several levels.
-First at the level of specialized civil servants who work as political appointees in the PMO (members of the Cabinet, that is political appointees belonging to the staff of the prime minister), then in meetings chaired by the secretary general and finally by the prime minister himself, in case of permanent conflicts between ministers or over important issues.
+First at the level of specialized civil servants who work as political appointees in the PMO (members of the cabinet, that is political appointees belonging to the staff of the prime minister), then in meetings chaired by the secretary general and finally by the prime minister himself, in case of permanent conflicts between ministers or over important issues.
 In many instances, conflicts pit the powerful ministers of budget or finance against other ministries.
 Appeals to the prime minister require either a powerful convincing argument or that the appealing party is a key member of the government coalition, as it is understood that the prime minister should not be bothered by anything but the highest level issues.
-While this framework remains in place, it has been affected over the past two years by the president's hesitations and U-turns.
+While this framework remains in place, it has often been affected by the president's hesitations and U-turns.

-If a ministry wishes to get its proposals accepted or passed, there are no other options than to liaise and coordinate with other ministries or agencies involved.
+Ministerial Bureaucracy Score: 8 If a ministry wishes to get its proposals accepted or passed, there are no other options than to liaise and coordinate with other ministries or agencies involved.
+For instance, the "Loi Macron" bill (2015) had to be co-signed by 13 ministers.
 In case this consultation has not taken place, objections expressed by other ministers or by the Council of State might deliver a fatal blow to a proposal.
-All ministries are equal, but some are more equal than others: for example, the finance minister is a crucial and omnipresent partner.
+All ministries are equal, but some are more equal than others: for example, the finance minister is a crucial, omnipresent and indispensable actor.
 Usually the coordination and consultation process is placed under the responsibility of a "rapporteur," usually a lawyer from the ministry bureaucracy.
 The dossier is always followed as well by a member of the minister's staff who communicates with his/her counterparts and tries to smooth the process as much as possible.
 In the most difficult cases (when ministers back up strongly the positions of their respective civil servants), the prime minister has to step in and settle the matter.

-A crucial factor and essentially an invisible coordination mechanism is the "old-boy network" of former students from the grandes écoles (École nationale d'administration (ENA), École Polytechnique, Mines ParisTech and so on) or membership in the same "grands corps" (prestigious bureaucracies such as Inspection générale des Finances, Diplomatie, Conseil d'Etat and so on).
+Informal Coordination Score: 8 A crucial factor and essentially an invisible coordination mechanism is the "old-boy network" of former students from the grandes écoles (École nationale d'administration (ENA), École Polytechnique, Mines ParisTech and so on) or membership in the same "grands corps" (prestigious bureaucracies such as Inspection générale des Finances, Diplomatie, Conseil d'Etat and so on).
 Most ministers (except perhaps the least powerful or those considered as marginal) include one or several persons from this high civil servant super-elite who know each other or are bound by an informal solidarity.
 This same sort of civil servant works as well in the prime minister's office or the president's office, strengthening again this informal connection.
 The system is both efficient and not transparent, from a procedural point of view.
-It is striking, for instance, how much Hollande has relied on people trained together with him at ENA and to whom he has offered key positions in the political administration.
+It is striking, for instance, how much President Hollande has relied on people who trained together with him at ENA, whom he has offered key positions in the political administration (from ministerial positions to the Chair of the central bank).